 Once the snow melts, the Piane di Mocogno offers wonderful verdant views with plenty of trails to tackle on foot or by mountain bike.
 Among them is the ancient Via Vandelli, an old commercial and military road built in the middle of the eighteenth century to connect Modena and Massa, still accessible for the most part on foot, on horseback or by mountain bike.

-Finally, let us not forget the small "Planet Adventure" Park, a leisure and recreation area that offers its visitors treetop adventure courses, Tibetan bridges and many other attractions during the summer months with respect for the natural environment.
+Finally, let us not forget the small "Piane Adventure" Park, a leisure and recreation area that offers its visitors treetop adventure courses, Tibetan bridges and many other attractions during the summer months with respect for the natural environment.